At the Cyber Resilience Centre, we’re passionate about ensuring your privacy rights are protected.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.

-When signing up to an event, you are consenting to receive information from The Cyber Resilience Centre regarding the logistics of this event and a follow-up email post-event, we may also need to share any dietary or access requirements you have provided with a 3rd-party such as the event caterer or venue.
+When signing up for an event, you are consenting to receive information from The Cyber Resilience Centre regarding the logistics of this event and a follow-up email post-event, we may also need to share any dietary or access requirements you have provided with a 3rd-party such as an event caterer or venue.
 After we have sent your follow up event email, we will only hold your data for 1-month during this time we will not share your information or contact you.
 Keeping your data for a month will only be to explicitly recap on the success of our campaign.
 After the 1-month period, the information you have provided will be deleted.
 If you wish to be contacted regarding other events and services that The Cyber Resilience Centre produce then you will need to specifically opt into our newsletter mailing list here.

 Who has access to your information?